10 Best Resistance Band Glute Exercises For Toned Butts

 10. Band Fire Hydrants

 The band fire hydrant is a glute-focused exercise that simulates the action of a dog at a fire hydrant.
-It specifically targets the gluteus medius and minimus, as well as the hip abductors.
+It specifically targets the gluteus medius, minimus, and hip abductors.

 This exercise can help improve hip joint mobility.